zaneobrien/OBrien_Zane-CSCI-2270-Final-Project/README.md

 Open	issues/bugs
 - The way I had to implement the Bubble sort function seems to be really inefficent.
 - Improve the printHashTable function.
 It is hard to visualize the hashTable
+- the bubble sort for years freaks out when movies have the same year.